Things to See and Do

 The Anchorage Restaurant and Bar at Leverburgh and The Temple Café (open on Sundays) at Northton are highly recommended by our visitors.
 There is award-winning fine dining at Scarista House, and wonderful coffee and cakes at Skoon Art Café in the Bays of Harris.
 Pairc an t-Srath Guest House at Borve, is open to non-residents for evening meals, though booking is essential.
 A wide range of prepared locally-sourced take away food is available from Croft 36 in Northton.

-Also nearer to the cottage in Rodel is Sam's Seafood Shack, for takeaway seafood.
+On the coastal road to Rodel is Sam's Seafood Shack, for takeaway seafood.

 Nature, Geology, Beaches and Machair